-Broadly defined[2], an Operating System (OS) can be considered as the software that manages the resources of a computer and provides programmers with an interface used to access those resources.'
+- 1) Operating Systems: Broadly defined [7], an Operating System (OS) can be considered as the software that manages the resources of a computer and provides programmers with an interface used to access those resources.
 The focus here is on a single computer.
 Although distributed operating systems exist, one can argue that the existence of the OS implies the existence of a single distributed computer.
-Interestingly, a system interface is an intrinsic part of the (operating) system; indeed, most systems would be useless without an interface to use that system (possibly apart from truly autonomous systems).
+Interestingly, a system interface is an intrinsic part of the (operating) system; indeed, most systems would be useless without an interface to use that system (possibly apart from truly autonomous systems). - 2) Grids: Grids are systems which, according to Ref [8], have the following properties: - Coordinate resources that are not subject to centralized control, - Use standard, open, general-purpose protocols and interfaces, - Deliver non-trivial qualities of service.